Learn more about Clementine Charuel, Film and Video Game Composer

 While she completed her Master’s degree in Musicology and Choir Conducting, Clementine still wanted to learn more about Film Scoring.
 Thus she decided to apply for the Master’s in Film Scoring program at Berklee College of Music (Valencia Campus).
 During her year at Berklee, she had the opportunity to record her music on many scoring stages including AIR Studios’ Lyndhurst Hall.

-After graduating Summa Cum Laude from Berklee, she is now working as a part-time assistant for two established composers in Paris and pursuing her career in media scoring.
+After graduating Summa Cum Laude from Berklee, she is now working as a part-time assistant for several established composers in Paris and pursuing her career in media scoring.

-In 2019, Clementine was awarded a First Prize for writing music for an experimental movie (OST Challenge, France) and was selected to attend the prestigious ASCAP Film Scoring Workshop in Los Angeles.
+In 2019, Clementine was awarded a First Prize for writing music for an experimental movie (OST Challenge, France) and received the Lucy and Didier Lean Rachou Award for her participation to the ASCAP Film Scoring Workshop.